 Prepare a display focusing on any activity related to the beef project.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
-All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles, or any other sharp objects.